How To Inspect Your WWW Folder

 Do you notice the 'Edit This Page' button?

 This seems a bit odd because you wouldn't actually want to edit this page yourself, nor does Userland let us do so.
 It is retained (I suspect) to make it easer for Userland developers to manage the overall user interface structure.
 You can click on it if you want.
-It will display (open) the actual WWW folder on your desktop, exactly as though you had selected 'Open www Folder' from the Radio Icon in your Windows status bar.
+It will display (open) the actual www folder on your desktop.

 Understanding the Structure